evilsocket/opensnitch/wiki/System-rules.md

 ---

-count packets of a given connection:
+count packets of a given connection (the counter value can only be viewed with `nft`):
 ```json
                   "Statement": {
                     "Op": "",